Accessible Education FAQs

 If you don’t find your answer, please contact the Office of Accessible Education and Counseling Services.

 Each student is assessed on an individual basis.
 Accommodations are customized, depending on each student’s needs.
-Examples of accommodations and services Brandman University provides to students who are registered with the Office of Accessible Education and Counseling Services include:

 Does Brandman University offer assessments or testing to diagnose learning disabilities, ADHD, or other disorders?

 The university does not provide assessments.
 Please email [email protected] to request a list of referrals for evaluations.

 If a student had accommodations in high school, will they continue to have the same accommodations and services at Brandman?

 It is possible to have some or similar accommodations, but it is not guaranteed.
 K-12 accommodations were provided under the legislative act, Individuals with Disabilities Education Act (IDEA).
 In higher education, disability accommodations are provided under Section 504 of the Federal Rehabilitation Act of 1973 and Title III of the Americans with Disabilities Act of 1990 (ADA)/Americans with Disabilities Act Amendment Act of 2008 (ADAA).
 Existing legislation provides equal access to education for students with disabilities.
 Accommodations help to compensate for limiting functions of a disability.
 This allows the student with a disability to compete equally among his or her peers.